polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/add-contracts-pallet.md

   Smart contracts are ideal for that type of use case because they treat all user input as untrusted and potentially adversarial.
   With the gas fees associated with executing a smart contract, users have to pay for the execution time of their trading algorithms.

-  The Contracts pallet provides the [Chain extension][chain-extension] primitive for exactly that functionality and programming languages—like [ink!][https://paritytech.github.io/ink/]—can make use of the business logic primitives your chain exposes.
+  The Contracts pallet provides the [Chain extension](https://ink.substrate.io/macros-attributes/chain-extension/) primitive for exactly that functionality and programming languages—like [ink!](https://paritytech.github.io/ink/)—can make use of the business logic primitives your chain exposes.

 ## Before you begin